adityavinodh/blog/content/blog/linux-intro.md

 If it asks if you want a minimal or Normal installation, it depends on your preference.
 It is again self-explanatory, but anyways, it just means that they will pre-install helpful software such as an Office Suite, a video player, etc. to help you start using the computer right away.

 Make sure you select the option to **Download Updates while Installing** so that it gives you a fully updated system.
-Most importantly, select the option to install **propreitary drivers** to make sure you can make use of your hardware to its fullest potential.
+Most importantly, select the option to install **proprietary drivers** to make sure you can make use of your hardware to its fullest potential.

 Then, choose the option to erase disk and install.
 This is the simplest option which will delete all your previous data and OS.
 Make sure that you have backed up your data.
 There are other options also to install it alongside the existing OS (dual-boot), but that is slightly complicated as you have to manually partition your hard drive or SSD.
 You can optionally encrypt the hard drive or SSD with a password.
 This is similar to BitLocker on Windows.
 It allows you to protect your data even if someone removes your hard drive.